iamdurjoybarua/HackerRank-Java-Problem-Solving/README.md

 ## Repository Contents

-* **`HackerRank_Java_Assignment.pdf`** (or `.docx`, `.md`): This is the core assignment document.
-It's a detailed report on the entire problem-solving process, including lessons learned, challenges overcome, and key insights.
-It also contains the required HackerRank profile link and a screenshot of my progress.
-* **`java_solutions/`** (Optional - include this folder if you're uploading your code): If present, this directory contains the Java source code (`.java` files) for the 64 HackerRank problems I solved.
+* **`HackerRank Java Assignment/`** This directory contains the Java source code (`.java` files) for the 64 HackerRank problems I solved.
 Each file is typically named to match the problem, often with comments explaining the solution's logic.

 ---